LearnTeachCode/intro-javascript-class/week-3/3-2-debugging-challenges.md

 console.log(gunter);
 ```

-*Challenge 4: output should be the value of flightAbility*
+*Challenge 4: output should be the value stored in the flightAbility property*
 ```
 let myObject = {
   penguins: [